-‘Minecraft’ Better Together Update Brings Xbox, Windows 10, And Mobile Together But Switch Will Have To Wait
+‘Minecraft’ Better Together Update Brings Xbox, Windows 10, And Mobile Together, But Switch Will Have To Wait

 The biggest Minecraft update to hit consoles, PCs, and mobile devices arrived Wednesday.
 The Better Together update is now available to download on the Xbox One, Windows 10, Android, and iOS to allow play across platforms, access to Minecraft Realms, a marketplace, and much more.
 Unfortunately, the Nintendo Switch version of the update is not quite ready yet.

 The Better Together update is available to download for free on the above-mentioned platforms.
 On the Xbox One, it is an all-new game to download.
-Those who own the disk-based version of Minecraft: Xbox One Edition will need an Xbox LIVE account that has played at least five hours in the last 12 months or has purchased any of the Minecraft DLC.
+Those who own the disc-based version of Minecraft: Xbox One Edition will need an Xbox LIVE account that has played at least five hours in the last 12 months or has purchased any of the Minecraft DLC.
 The new version of the game should show up as a free download then, per the FAQ.

-If you haven’t played at least five hours of the disk-based version of Minecraft: Xbox One Edition, don’t worry.
-You have until January 30, 2018 to play the five hours or purchase a DLC pack to qualify for the Better Together update.
+If you haven’t played at least five hours of the disc-based version of Minecraft: Xbox One Edition, don’t worry.
+You have until January 30, 2018, to play the five hours or purchase a DLC pack to qualify for the Better Together update.

 The Nintendo Switch version of the Minecraft Better Together update will not be released until later this winter.
 This should not be particularly surprising as Nintendo’s new console tellingly did not participate in the beta test that was available on the Xbox One, Windows 10, and mobile devices.